 Behaviour outside school

-Pupils’ behaviour outside school on school business e.g. on school trips, at sports events, is subject to the school’s behaviour policy.
+Pupils’ behaviour outside school e.g. on school trips, at sports events, is subject to the school’s behaviour policy.
 Unacceptable behaviour in such circumstances will be dealt with as if it had taken place in school; and additionally this includes the any serious breach of policy which could ‘bring the school into disrepute’.